chloehuang123/Udacity-Nano-Degree-Data-Scientist/Lesson 04: Introduction to Object-Oriented Programming/README.md

 Linux, which our Udacity classroom workspaces use, is an operating system like Windows or macOS.
 One important difference is that Linux is free and open source whereas Windows is owned by Microsoft and macOS by Apple.

 If you are using macOS, you can open an application called "Terminal" and essentially use the same commands that you use in the workspace.
 That is because [Linux and MacOS are related](https://www.quora.com/Is-macOS-essentially-built-on-top-of-Linux).

+### Making a Package
+In the previous section, the Distribution and Gaussian code was refactored into individual modules.
+A Python module is just a Python file containing code.

+In this next section, you'll convert the Distributions code into a Python package.
+A package is a collection of Python modules.
+Although the previous code might already seem like it was a Python package because it contained multiple files, a Python package also needs an __init__.py file.
+In this section, you'll learn how to create this __init__.py file and then pip install the package into your local Python installation.